Subscribe to Newsletter

 In today’s world with increased competitors and better offers being offered over the horizon, it has become important to maintain the current customer count.
 A smart marketer realizes the value of retaining a customer, as retaining a customer is 5x cheaper than bringing a new customer on board.

-Here we will go through 5 strategies to Customer Retention:
+Here we will go through 5 strategies for Customer Retention

-It is one of the most important strategies to customer retention
+It is one of the most important strategies for customer retention.

 You go to a store to pick up some groceries and while at the billing counter you engage in small talk with the cashier, but the cashier looks back at you with a bored expression painted across his face.
 This will instantly swallow all your positive energy.
 You walk out of the store disgusted.

 You go to a store to pick up some items and while at the cash counter, the cashier engages in small talk and asks how your day was and whether you had a pleasant shopping experience.
-At the end he/ she will thank you for shopping at that particular store and will ask you to come again.
+In the end, he/ she will thank you for shopping at that particular store and will ask you to come again.

-Now if you are to make a choice, which store will you go?
+Now if you are to make a choice, which store will you go to?

 I’m guessing the latter.

-To engage with your customers and keep them informed you can either build up a database of contacts or target them by purchasing a customized list to effectively target your customers and also to retain customers.
+To engage with your customers and keep them informed you can either build up a database of contacts or target them by purchasing a customized list to effectively target and retain your customers.

-You can also additionally create VIP Memberships, contents and perks to keep the audience engaged and wanting more from the brand.
+You can also additionally create VIP Memberships, content, and perks to keep the audience engaged and wanting more from the brand.